Why reform is needed

-The EBRD has a well-established track record of working on law reform in areas promoting access to finance.
-Our past work has mainly consisted of assisting in the development of legal and regulatory systems for secured credit, strengthening the security package (in the form of pledges and mortgages), supporting development of different agricultural financing products and exploring alternative financial structures such as leasing and factoring and contributing to the development of legal and regulatory frameworks for financial technologies (FinTechs).
+The EBRD has a well-established record of accomplishmentof working on law reform in areas promoting access to finance.
+Our past work has mainly consisted of assisting in the development of legal and regulatory systems for secured credit, strengthening the security package (in the form of pledges and mortgages), supporting the development of different agricultural financing products, exploring alternative financial structures, such as leasing and factoring and contributing to the development of legal and regulatory frameworks for financial technologies (FinTechs).

-Building on the positive past experience and being in a position to transfer cross-border knowledge and expertise, we are continuing to explore well established as well as innovative financial products.
+Building on the positive past experience and being in a position to transfer cross-pollinate knowledge and expertise, we are continuing to explore well established as well as innovative financial products.
 We hope these will assist countries where the EBRD works in bridging some transition gaps that still exist in this area and in modernising their legal frameworks.

 The EBRD is actively involved in exploring the potential for greater use of receivables, whether as part of factoring, reverse factoring or as security for loans.
 Receivables are one of the most important assets for MSMEs.
 However, receivables are sometimes not accepted by banks as collateral for loans or cannot be sold or otherwise used by MSMEs to access working capital.
 The New Finance Support Report to be launched at the 23rd Receivables Finance Convention in May 2023 in London, highlights the potential for the development of reverse factoring/ supply chain financing and loans secured by multiple receivables in the EBRD regions.
 The report proposes a roadmap for policymakers in the EBRD regions to unlock receivables-based finance without substantial legal reform.